Paramount Networks EMEAA

-Paramount Networks Europe, Middle East, Africa & Asia (EMEAA) is a division of Paramount International Networks which is fully owned by Paramount Global.
-The unit's headquarters are in Berlin, with additional offices in Madrid, Lisbon, Paris, Amsterdam, Milan, Dubai, Johannesburg & Lagos, Budapest, Warsaw, Singapore, Stockholm, Tokyo, Beijing, Manila, Copenhagen, Prague, Helsinki, and Hong Kong SAR.
+Paramount Networks Europe, Middle East, Africa & Asia (EMEAA) is a Spanish-based division of Paramount International Networks which is fully owned by Paramount Skydance Corporation.
+The unit's headquarters are in Madrid, with additional offices in Berlin, Lisbon, Paris, Amsterdam, Milan, Dubai, Johannesburg, Lagos, Budapest, Warsaw, Singapore, Stockholm, Tokyo, Beijing, Manila, Copenhagen, Prague, Helsinki, and Hong Kong.
 The company was originally founded under the name MTV Networks Europe in 1987.

 In 2011, the division was renamed Viacom International Media Networks Europe.
 Also in 2011, Viacom created an Italian subdivision in order to purchase a 30% ownership stake in the Rainbow S.p.A. animation studio until it sold the stake in 2023.

 It currently operates in 31 countries across Europe, Africa and the Middle East.